 One source has estimated that between 1,000 and 3,000 children in the United States experience shaken baby syndrome each year.
 The condition may arise if an adult shakes a baby violently to stop them crying.

 Anyone who suspects a child may be experiencing abuse can contact the National Child Abuse Hotline anonymously at 1-800-4-A-CHILD (1-800-422-4453).

 If a person has the symptoms of increased ICP, they should see a doctor straight away.
 This is a medical emergency and may lead to brain injury if a person does not receive rapid treatment.

 A doctor will measure the ICP in millimeters of mercury (mm/Hg).
-The normal range is less than 20 mm/Hg.
-When ICP goes above this, a person may be experiencing increased ICP.
+The normal range is

 To diagnose increased ICP, a doctor may ask if a person has: